A Star Is Born (Jay-Z song)

 "A Star Is Born" is a song by American hip-hop recording artist Jay-Z from his eleventh studio album The Blueprint 3 (2009).
 The song, produced by Kanye West, Kenoe and No I.D., features a verse from American rapper J. Cole, Jay-Z's protege and the first artist to be signed to his Roc Nation label.
 In the song, Jay-Z recognizes rappers who have risen to fame in the last decade, such as Wu-Tang Clan, Kanye West, Lil Wayne, T.I., Eminem and 50 Cent.
-Notably, Jay-Z also gives shout-outs to Mobb Deep, Nas and two artists whom he had previously insulted on his 2001 song "Takeover".
+Notably, Jay-Z also gives shout-outs to Mobb Deep, and Nas, two of the artists whom he had previously insulted on his 2001 song "Takeover".

 Background and recording

 After graduating from college, J. Cole sought to attract the attention of Jay-Z in the hopes of working with him.
 Following several efforts, including increased social networking activity and seeking internships at recording studios, J. Cole was finally contacted by Jay-Z and invited to contribute to his eleventh studio album The Blueprint 3 (2009).
 Cole also subsequently signed a recording contract with Jay-Z's record label Roc Nation.

 We get to New York, me and my nigga, Ib.
 We walk in the studio.
 I'm already nervous, [...]
 I see this nigga Jay-Z and who the fuck was right next to him?
 Beyoncé.
 Oh my God.
 My motherfucking heart damn near fell out my chest.